Paula Akpan is a writer who has worked with Vogue, Teen Vogue, VICE, i-D, The Independent, Al Jazeera, Stylist, R29, Bustle and more.

 The 18 most romantic hotels in Chicago

 No matter what gets you in the mood, Chicago's hotels are perfect for a couple's vacation or staycation (or as we like to call it: bae-cation).
 But which of the city's hotels are the most appropriate for a seriously loved-up time?
-Below are some of our faves, based on everything from jaw-dropping skyline views to lavish room features and quality dining experiences from some of the best restaurants in the city.
-Whether you're coming from out of town for a romantic getaway or staying close to home for something steamy, these luxurious spots are sure to satisfy—so pack your overnight bag and prepare for an evening (or more) to remember at Chicago's most romantic hotels.
+Below are some of our faves, based on everything from jaw-dropping skyline views and open-air hot tubs to rooftop cocktail bars and dining experiences at some of the best restaurants in the city.
+This glitzy city is already known as one of the USA's most romantic, with its plethora of couple-friendly activities and awe-inspiring attractions which are best seen with a travel buddy by your side.
+So pack your overnight bag and prepare for an evening (or more) to remember at Chicago's most romantic hotels.
 Alexa: dim the lights.
-Updated April 2024: Because we believe is spreading the love all year round, we've added two new hotels to encourage you to take more than one romantic getaway before the year's end – and they include one of the best Virgin Hotels we've ever seen.
-RECOMMENDED: The best spa hotels in Chicago Who makes the cut?
+Updated August 2024: Because we believe in spreading the love all year round, we've added two new hotels to encourage you to take more than one romantic getaway before the year's end – they include the seductively chic Allegro Royal and one of the best Virgin Hotels we've ever seen.
+RECOMMENDED: 💆 The best spa hotels in Chicago🏠 The best Airbnbs in Chicago 🍕 The best deep dish pizza in Chicago Who makes the cut?
 While we might not stay in and review every hotel featured, we've based our list on our expert knowledge of the destination covered, editorial reviews, user reviews, hotel amenities and in-depth research to find you the best stays.
 This article includes affiliate links.
-These links have no influence on our editorial content.
-For more information, see our affiliate guidelines.
+These links have no influence on our editoria

-The best hotels in Midtown, NYC
+The 15 best attractions in Philadelphia

-The best hotels in Midtown, NYC
+The 15 best attractions in Philadelphia

 Listings and reviews (4)